Meningitis in Children

 Meningits can be caused by viruses and bacteria.
 Viral meningitis is more common, but it is usually not serious.
 Many cases of viral meningitis manifest flu-like symptoms and often remain undiagnosed.
 Previously polio and mumps were significant causes of meningitis.
 These diseases have been practically eradicated by routine immunisation.

 Bacterial meningitis is less common, but it is a more serious infection.
-There are three bacteria that commonly cause meningitis in infants and children after the first month of life.
-As late as the 1990’s, Haemophilus influenzae B (Hib) was a common cause of meningitis.
-However since the introduction of the Hib vaccine, given at 2, 3 and 4 months of age, this form of meningitis has become exceedingly rare.
+There are three types of bacteria that commonly cause meningitis in infants and children after the first month of life: HiB, pneumococcus and meningococcus.

 The symptoms of bacterial meningitis and septicaemia can develop rapidly, often within a few hours.
 The signs of meningitis are fever, severe headache, neck stiffness, vomiting, dislike of bright light and drowsiness.
 Infants and young children may not manifest the typical signs of meningitis.
 An infant may simply feed poorly, dislike being handled or become very lethargic.
 A shrill cry or unusual moaning should alert parents to the possibility of meningitis.
 Seizures (abnormal jerking movements and loss of consciousness) are rarely associated with meningitis and, in fact, most seizures in young children are simply the result of a high fever (‘febrile fit’).

 A rash is an important sign to look for when a child is unwell with fever.
 It may start as tiny spots that looks like small pin pricks; may spread quickly and develop into large dark red blotches.
 These spots do not blanch – in other words, they don’t fade if a transparent glass is pressed against the skin.

 Parents should seek immediate medical advice in the following circumstances.